Factoring Linear Differential Operators in Positive Characteristic by means of Solving a Norm Equation: Abstract

 \section{Abstract}

 The solutions of the equation $f^{(p-1)}+f^p=h^p$ in the unknown function $f$ over an algebraic function field of characteristic $p$ are very closely linked to the structure and factorisations of linear differential operators with coefficients in function fields of characteristic $p$.
 However, while being able to solve this equation over general algebraic function fields is necessary even for operators with rational coefficients, no general resolution method has been developed.
-We present an algorithm for testing the existence of solutions in polynomial time in the ``size'' of~$h$ and an algorithm based on the computation of Riemann-Roch spaces and the selection of elements in the divisor class group, for computing solutions of size polynomial in the ``size'' of~$h$ in polynomial time in the size of $h$ and linear in the characteristic~$p$, and discuss its applications to the factorisation of linear differential operators in positive characteristic $p$.
+We present an algorithm for testing the existence of solutions in polynomial time in the ``size'' of~$h$ and a Las Vegas algorithm based on the computation of Riemann-Roch spaces and the selection of elements in the divisor class group, for computing solutions in time polynomial in the size of $h$ and linear in the characteristic~$p$.
+The size of the solutions yielded by this algorithm is polynomial in the ``size'' of~$h$.
+We discuss the applications of those algorithms to the factorisation of linear differential operators in positive characteristic $p$.